• Skip to main content

 A vanilla balsamic dressing is drizzled over fresh strawberries, sun-dried tomatoes, and fresh basil in this delicious side dish or dessert.

-Course BBQ Side dish, fruit dessert, healthy side dish
+Course BBQ Side dish, fruit side dish, healthy side dish

 Servings 6 servings